kutschke/SecondaryInputs/README.md

    mu2e -c SecondaryInputs/fcl/read_nosort.fcl data/split_gathered_joined_sort_1.art
    mu2e -c SecondaryInputs/fcl/read_nosort.fcl data/split_gathered_joined_nosort_1.art
 </pre>
-This has the same result as exercise 4: using the default `noEventSort : false` the merged output file is correct but using `noEventSort : true` the output file does not contain any crv information.
+This has a result similar to that of Exercise 4: using the default `noEventSort : false` the merged output file is correct but using `noEventSort : true` the output file does not contain crv information for most events;
+only event 8 has crv information, which a different event than in Exercise 4.

 ## Exercise 6
 This builds on Exercise 5 by making a new file, crv\_gather\_2.txt, that removes 3 events